wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ## 1. Data preparation

 Install packages, set the working directory, and load functions.
+Each analytical step is written as a R function.

 Under the directory there needs to be a "function" directory with all the R function files, a "source.data" directory with all the omic quantification data and a "database" directory which contains all the database-related files.